Best Cancel for Any Reason Travel Insurance: How CFAR Works and Top Plans

 • Three plan options: Choice, Travel SE, Travel LX

-IMG doesn't sell CFAR to residents in New York, Missouri or Washington.
-The Choice plan limits trip coverage to $10,000, which means a $7,500 maximum CFAR payout.
-SE and LX plans cover trips up to $150,000, making IMG your best option for expensive trips.
+IMG doesn't sell CFAR to residents of New York, Missouri or Washington.
+The Choice plan limits trip coverage to $10,000, capping the maximum CFAR payout at $7,500.
+SE and LX plans cover trips up to $150,000, making IMG the strongest option for high-value trips.

 Tin Leg: Best Value With Most Options (Score: 94.2)